bcgov/wps/backend/packages/wps-api/src/app/jobs/model_data.md

 #### Relevant Weather Variables

 To be consistent with the weather variables that we pull from the Environment Canada models, for GFS we use comparable weather variables.
 There is a slight exception for wind direction and speed: Env Canada models output the separate U and V components for wind, but they also output the calculated wind speed and direction using those U, V components.
 NOAA only outputs the U,V components for wind - we must do the wind direction and wind speed calculations ourselves.
 The NOAA grib files for GFS contain two layers related to cumulative precipitation.
 Both layers are named 'apcp_sfc_0' but accumulate precipitation differently.
 Raster band 6 accumulates precip in 3 hour increments for odd hours and six hour increments for even hours, but we actually ignore this band.
-We use band 7 which accumulats precipitation across the model run.
+We use band 7 which accumulates precipitation across the model run.

 The NAM grib file does not contain a band for cumulative precipitation since the start of the model.
 This requires us to use band 6 which accumulates precipitation slightly differently for model run hours 00 and 12 versus 06 and 18.
 The 00 and 12 hour model runs contain cumulative precipitation in 12 hour cycles.